Azure-Samples/aks-agic-private-link/README.md

 ## Next Steps

-You could [add a custom domain to your Front Door](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-custom-domain).
+You could change the default hostname used by the ingress object and expose the backend service via HTTPS using a TLS/SSL certificate for your domain.
+For more information, see [Use certificates with LetsEncrypt.org on Application Gateway for AKS clusters](https://learn.microsoft.com/en-us/azure/application-gateway/ingress-controller-letsencrypt-certificate-application-gateway).
 If you use [Azure DNS](https://learn.microsoft.com/en-us/azure/dns/dns-overview) to manage your domain, you could extend the Bicep modules to automatically create a custom domain for your Front Door and create a CNAME DNS record in your public DNS zone.